rsocket/rsocket/FAQ.md

 #### What tooling exists for debugging the protocol?

 Wireshark is the recommended tool.
-We don't have a plugin yet, but we plan to add one in the future.
+The plugin is at https://github.com/rsocket/rsocket-wireshark

 #### Why are these different flow control approaches needed beyond what the transport layer offers?